stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```

 - Did you get the same answer?
-- In the first example, you tell wc the file that you want it to review (genome_1.gff) and pass the -l option to say that you're only interested in the number of lines.
+- In the first example, you tell *wc* the file that you want it to review (i.e. *genome_1.gff*) and pass the -l option to say that you're only interested in the number of lines.
 - In the second example you use the \| symbol which is also known as the pipe symbol.
-This pipes the output of cat genome_1.gff into the input of wc -l.
+This pipes the output of *cat genome_1.gff* into the input of *wc -l*.
-     - This means that you can also use the same wc tool to count other things.
+     - This means that you can also use the same *wc* tool to count other things.

 ```bash
 # For example to count the number of files that are listed by ls use: